 The big advantage of Android in terms of hardware is that you've got so many different phones to pick from.
-The Samsung Galaxy series.
-The Pixel 3.
-The Huawei P30 Pro.
+The Samsung Galaxy S21 Ultra.
+The Pixel 5.
+The Oppo Find X3 Pro.
 If Android is your choice then you've got a lot of manufacturers and models vying for your business.

 Android vs iPhone: features

 As we've said, much is the same between Android and iOS.
 We can't delve into every little detail but broadly speaking there are a few key differences to know about.

 Android is more customisable — if you don't like the default SMS app or web browser, you can change it.
 You can slap widgets on the home screen and leave gaps in the rows of icons.
 You can completely transform Android with a launcher app.
-You can't do any of that with Apple's iPhone.
+While iOS now lets you add widgets, it's still quite rigid in comparison.

-The iPhone and iOS, on the other hand, tend to offer a more polished, secure experience – they don't suffer the same slowdowns and security issues as Android can sometimes (but not always) be prone to.
+The iPhone and iOS also tends to offer a more polished, secure experience – they don't suffer the same slowdowns and security issues as Android can sometimes (but not always) be prone to.

 We'll talk a bit more about the pros of both Android and iOS a little lower down.
 But both are going to do a fine job of running your smartphone: there aren't any killer, must-have features that you'll find on one but not the other.